christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.34](/images/PhraatesIVSon.jpg){:width="400px"}

 Fig. 1.34.
 L. Coin depicting Phraates IV of Parthia that also shows his son.
-Compare his sons depiction to the image of M. Amyntas Nikator, king of the Greco-Bactrian Kingdom, and R. Eukratides I, king of the Greco-Bactrian Kingdom.
+Compare his sons depiction to the image of R. Amyntas Nikator, king of the Greco-Bactrian Kingdom.
 These above two coins connect the Bosphoran Kingdon to Bactria.

 ![Fig.1.35](/images/AriarathesIX.jpg){:width="400px"}